Khalji dynasty (Bengal): Origin and establishment

-The Khalaj were a tribe of Turkic origin that after migration from Turkestan had later settled in Afghanistan for over 200 years.
-The Khalaj adopted Afghan customs and intermarried, thus leading to the Turkic nobles of the subcontinent perceiving them as Afghans and/or not considering them as authentic Turks.
+The Khalaj are, according to Doerfer, perhaps of Sogdians who were Turkicized.
+These Khalaj were later Afghanized and are believed to be the ancestors of Ghilzai/Ghilji Pashtuns.

 Many of them traced their origins to Garmsir and under the leadership of Muhammad Bakhtiyar Khalji, they desired to be employed by the provincial Delhi army of the Ghurid Empire.
 After being refused rank by Delhi governor Qutb al-Din Aibak, the Khaljis proceeded eastwards where they commanded different troops and were granted land-estates in places such as Mirzapur.

 In a short amount of time, the Khaljis became established and Bakhtiyar began to successfully carry out raids towards the east.
 After subjugating Bihar in 1200, his forces entered Nabadwip in Bengal three years later.
-Bakhtiyar defeated Lakshmana Sena in 1203, marking the start of Muslim rule in Bengal.
 Subsequently, Bakhtiyar went on to capture the capital and the principal city, Lakhnauti, and conquered much of Bengal.